-Globally about 10 percent of children between five to 19 years of age are underweight and 18 percent are overweight.4 Although there is no exact number of global prevalence of adolescent stunting, it is estimated to be higher than 25 percent.5 Micronutrient deficiencies and anemia are widespread, especially in low- and middle-income countries, where up to half of adolescent girls in regions such as South and Southeast Asia may suffer from anemia3.
+Globally about 10 percent of children between five to 19 years of age are underweight and 18 percent are overweight 4.
+Ten percent of school-going adolescents 12 to 15 years of age primarily from low- and middle-income countries are stunted 5.
+Micronutrient deficiencies and anaemia are widespread, especially in low- and middle-income countries, where up to half of adolescent girls in regions such as South and Southeast Asia may suffer from anaemia 3.
 This is in part the result of lack of access to adequate, diverse, and nutritious diets.
-In addition to contributing to micronutrient deficiencies, inadequate diets, combined with lower physical activity, are increasingly contributing to higher rates of overweight/obesity among adolescents6
+In addition to contributing to micronutrient deficiencies, inadequate diets, combined with lower physical activity, are increasingly contributing to higher rates of overweight/obesity among adolescents 6.

 4. NCD Risk Factor Collaboration (NCD-RisC).
 Worldwide trends in body-mass index, underweight, overweight, and obesity from 1975 to 2016: a pooled analysis of 2416 population-based measurement studies in 128·9 million children, adolescents, and adults.
 Lancet Lond.
 Engl.
 390, 2627–2642 (2017).

 5. Caleyachetty, R., Thomas, G. N., Kengne, A. P., Echouffo-Tcheugui, J. B., Schilsky, S., Khodabocus, J., & Uauy, R. (2018).
 The double burden of malnutrition among adolescents: analysis of data from the Global School-Based Student Health and Health Behavior in School-Aged Children surveys in 57 low-and middle-income countries.
 The American journal of clinical nutrition, 108(2), 414-424.